joaquin-llarena/analisis-climatico-aeroparque/README.md

 - Build a clean and consistent dataset from raw daily records provided by the Argentine National Meteorological Service (SMN).
 - Explore seasonal and interannual variability of precipitation and wind.
 - Identify and characterize extreme precipitation and wind events.
-- Produce clear, reproducible metrics and visualizations suitable for a **Data Analysis portfolio**.
+- Produce clear and reproducible metrics and visualizations, suitable for inclusion in a **Data Analysis portfolio**.

 ---